nexushubs/zaml-lang/docs/spec.md

 ### 3.2 Common Expression

-Expression is a syntax used to demonstrate EAML language format
+Expression is a syntax used to demonstrate ZAML language format

 | Expression         | Define                         | Description                                         |
 | ------------------ | ------------------------------ | --------------------------------------------------- |